Fangjang/Fapping_Bird-Game/README.md

 # Fapping-Bird-with-SFML
-A Clone of Flappy Bird made in C++ with SFML.
+A Clone of Flappy Bird made in C++